Church of Saint Barbara, Valletta: History

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.

 Architecture

-The church was built in the baroque style.
+The church was built in the Baroque style.
 In the centre of the façade, just above the door, one can see a large gilded statue of the Immaculate Conception.
-It was erected in 1904 to commemorate the jubilee of the Immaculate Conception.
-Internally, the church is centrally planned, having an oval dome typical of the baroque period and which is a very rare feature in local churches.
+It was placed there in 1904 to commemorate the jubilee of the Immaculate Conception.
+Internally, the church is centrally planned, having an oval dome typical of the baroque period, which is a very rare feature in local churches.

 Present day

-Today the church serves as the parish church for the English, French and German speaking communities.
-It is the only church in Malta that has services celebrated in the German and French language respectively.
-Also a mass in Tagalog is celebrated every Sunday.
+In recent years, the church served as the parish church for the English, French and German-speaking communities.
+It is the only church in Malta that had services celebrated in the German and French languages.
+Also, a mass in Tagalog was celebrated every Sunday.

+In the present, the Church is being fully restored by Fondazzjoni Wirt Artna, following an agreement with the Archdiocese of Malta in 2024.